-Why did we build Phase IV?
+Why did we build Engineering Hall (Phase IV)?

 How will this project impact the rest of the College of Engineering?

 Since the first drawing and applied mechanics classes were offered at K-State in 1884, the College of Engineering has grown and changed with the times.
 Seaton Hall was the first official home of engineering.
 Three buildings were added from 1976 to 2000 with Durland, Rathbone and Fiedler Halls, and West Seaton was renovated in 2005 to accommodate the growth of the college.
 Classes are also currently held in Ward Hall.
 The new engineering building is housing an increasing number of students and faculty as well as facilitating collaboration, hands-on learning and innovation with new research labs, teaching labs and classrooms.